Outlook for Midstream Energy

 - Shale production is “short cycle”, so when economic activity eventually picks up, US production will come back and exports will resume.

-John R. Cusick, CFA, brings deep knowledge of the MLP sector to the firm's portfolio management team.
-He was previously senior vice president and research analyst at Wunderlich Securities Inc. in New York, covering energy in North America, including partnerships focused on natural gas, liquids, and exploration & production.
-Prior to that, John spent more than a decade at Oppenheimer & Co. in New York, where he started his career as a junior analyst working on the energy team, and then as a senior research analyst specializing in the midstream sector.
-He earned his BA in Finance and Marketing from Temple University, and his MBA in Finance from Fordham University School of Business in New York City.
+John R. Cusick, CFA, focuses on midstream energy including master limited partnerships (MLPs).
+Before joining Miller/Howard in 2013, he was a senior vice president and research analyst at Wunderlich Securities Inc. in New York, covering energy in North America including partnerships focused on natural gas, liquids, and exploration & production.
+Prior to that, John spent more than a decade at Oppenheimer & Co. beginning his career as a junior analyst working for energy analyst Fadel Gheit, and then as a senior research analyst specializing in the midstream sector.